Congratulations on being accepted to Windsor Law. You’re on your way to achieving your dreams.

 DO I HAVE TO ATTEND ORIENTATION?

-Yes, it is mandatory to attend registration in order to secure your place in the Law program.
+Yes, it is mandatory to attend orientation in order to secure your place in the Law program.

 Stay connected with Windsor Law: